charlesmadere/ClassyGames-Server/elastic beanstalk deploy directions/readme.md

 9. The *Create an RDS DB Instance* radio button should be checked, *DB Engine:* `mysql`, *Instance Class:* `db.t1.micro`, *Allocated Storage:* `5GB`, *Deletion Policy:* `Create snapshot`, *Multiple Availability Zones* should be unchecked.
 Click *Continue*.

 10. This page is just a confirmation page.
-Make sure that everything looks okay and hit *Finish*!
+Make sure that everything looks okay before hitting *Finish*.
+If you click *Finish* and then realize that something was wrong, you will definitely regret it.
+Deleting an application from Elastic Beanstalk requires that the application is first completely deployed before it can be deleted.
+So you'll be wasting at least 20 minutes of your time.